 Soaking your razor in alcohol for 5 to 10 minutes allows for both disinfection and the removal of grime and other substances.
-However, alcohol can kill a variety of microbes on a surface in seconds, depending on what percentage of the solution you are using is made up of alcohol.
+However, alcohol can kill various microbes on a surface in seconds, depending on the percentage of the solution you are using is made up of alcohol.

 According to the Centers for Disease Control and Prevention (CDC), solutions made up of 60%-90% isopropyl alcohol will wield optimum bactericidal effects.
-Isopropyl alcohol in this range can kill a variety of microbes, such as Escherichia coli (E. Coli) and Staphylococcus aureus (staph) in 10 seconds or less.
+Isopropyl alcohol in this range can kill various microbes, such as Escherichia coli (E. Coli) and Staphylococcus aureus (staph) in 10 seconds or less.